ConcealedBlade/qgis-documentation/segmentation.md

 ## Overview

 > The main interface of the program is located under the **Segmentation** tab.
-Its primary function is to perform feature extraction (semantic segmentation) using remote sensing images.
+Its primary function is to perform semantic segmentation (feature extraction) using remote sensing images.

 ![Interface](/segmentation.png)